BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/11_0_Introducing_Bitcoin_Scripts.md

 Supporting objectives include the ability to:

    * Understand the Purpose of Bitcoin Scripts
-   * Understand How P2WPKH Works with Scripting
    * Understand the Needs for Bitcoin Script Testing
+   * Understand How P2PKH Works with Scripting
+   * Understand How P2WPKH Abstracts Scripting

 ## Table of Contents